isaacchua0309/HeartSprouts/README.md

    - **Conclusion**: Add customization options for themes, notification sounds, and display preferences to enhance user experience.

 3. **Integration with Other Apps**: Users expressed interest in integrating HeartSprouts with other apps like calendars and social media platforms.
-   - **Conclusion**: Explore possibilities for integrating with popular calendar apps and social media platforms to provide a seamless experience for users.
+   - **Conclusion**: Explore possibilities for integrating with popular calendar apps and social media platforms to provide a seamless experience for users

+.

 4. **Privacy Concerns**: Some participants were concerned about the privacy of their data, particularly personal details of their friends.
    - **Conclusion**: Strengthen privacy policies and provide transparent information on data usage.
 Implement robust security measures to protect user data.

----

 By conducting these user research activities, HeartSprouts can continuously refine and improve its features, ensuring that the app meets the needs and preferences of its target audience.